Waqas-Khan-CodeCanvas/Python-learning/README.md

 📌 **Project 4**: Flask Web Application - Build and deploy a simple web application using Flask.<br>

 ---
+## 🎉 Shoutout to Top Students 🎉

+I want to give a **huge shoutout** to my two top-performing students who have excelled throughout the course!
+Their dedication, hard work, and passion for Python have been truly inspiring.
+Keep up the great work! 🚀👏

+**🏆 Hmaza Nasir** - Exceptional performance in coding challenges and real-world projects!

+**🏆 Sufyan** - Outstanding problem-solving skills and creativity in Python development!

+Your efforts have not gone unnoticed.
+Keep pushing boundaries and coding your way to success! 💡🐍

+---

 ## 🤝 How to Contribute 💡